Futsukaichi Rest Home: Facility operation

 One of the major issues faced by the society was how to make the facility known to the victims.
 The society handed out flyers in repatriation ships, but carefully selected their wording.
-The flyer said: "To the unfortunate Women your urgent attention!
-If by unlawaful violence or threat you have been bodily injured.. and your body is feeling abnormalities.. then we will admit you to the clinic and return you to your home country with sound body, so please contact the ship's physician".
+The flyer said: "Attention all unfortunate women!
+If you have been bodily injured by unlawful violence or threat.. and your body is feeling abnormalities.. then we will admit you to a clinic and return you to your home country with a sound body, so please contact the ship's physician".
 For women who had already returned to Japan, the group placed advertisement with similar circumloquacious text in influential newspapers.

 At Hakata port, the Hakata Regional Repatriation Center set up the Hakata Quarantine Station and Feminine Health Advice Center (博多検疫所女子健康相談所, Hakata ken'ekijo joshi kenkosōdansho) on April 25, 1946, which referred pregnancies (illegal pregnancies) and STD cases to the Futsukaichi or Fukuoka Rest Home.
 The Ministry of Health and Welfare issued verbal orders to its workers that all women disembarking at Hakata port were to be screened for pregnancy.

 During the facility's one-and-a-half year working period, the medical team carried out an estimated 400–500 abortions.

 Because of the shortage of medication, patients sometimes had to accept operations without anesthesia that was potentially lethal.
 The rest house operated until fall 1947, just before the Japanese government passed an amendment to the Eugenic Protection Act 1948 which allowed abortions in cases of rape or on eugenics grounds.